-Srinagar, located in predominantly Muslim Kashmir in far north India, is one of the top 10 hill station in India.
+Srinagar, in the Kashmir Valley in far northern India, is one of the top 10 hill station in India.
 A place of splendid natural beauty, it's often referred to as the "Land of Lakes and Gardens" or the "Switzerland of India".
 The gardens have a distinctly Mughal influence, as many of them were cultivated by Mughal emperors.
-Although civil unrest has been a concern in the area, harming tourism in the past, calm has been restored and visitors are flocking to the area.
+Although civil unrest is an ongoing concern in the area due to conflict with nearby Pakistan, calm has been restored and visitors are returning to the area.
 (Read more about how safe is Kashmir now for tourists?).
 Nevertheless, be prepared to see army personnel and police everywhere.
 Find out important information and travel tips in this Srinagar travel guide.

 A rail project is currently underway to link the Kashmir Valley with the rest of India, but it's well behind schedule and isn't expected to be completed until after 2020.
 Tunnels are also being built to cut the travel time from Jammu to Srinagar by around five hours.

 Visas and Security

 Foreigners (including OCI cardholders) are required to register upon arriving and departing from the airport.
 It's a straightforward process that requires the completion of one form and only takes about five minutes.
-Do note that US government employees and government contractors who have security clearance are not permitted to visit Srinagar, as Kashmir is off limits.
+Do note that US government employees and government contractors who have security clearance are not permitted to visit Srinagar, as Kashmir is off-limits.
 Traveling to Kashmir could result in loss of security clearance.

-When to Visit
+When to Go

 What to See and Do

-Staying on a Houseboat
+Tips for Staying on a Houseboat

 Avoid booking houseboats from tour operators in Delhi.
 There are plenty of scams and you never know what kind of boat you'll end up with!
 Reputable houseboats can be booked at Srinagar airport, and many have websites as well.
 Have a read of these tips for choosing the best Srinagar houseboat to find out what you should consider.

 Where Else to Stay

-If you prefer to stay closer to Dal Lake, you'll find plenty of budget hotels to choose from along the Boulevard.
-Otherwise, if money is no object, the best luxury hotels are the Lalit Grand Palace and the Taj Dal View.
-Hotel Dar-Es-Salam is a popular boutique hotel that overlooks the lake.
-Hospitality Home is the most popular homestay in Srinagar and it's also inexpensive.
-If you're on a budget, Hotel JH Bazaz (Happy Cottage) and Blooming Dale Hotel Cottages offer good value for money in the Dal Gate area (close to Dal Lake).
-Hotel Swiss, located just off the Boulevard, is a popular budget choice -- and here's a pleasant surprise, foreigners pay reduced rates (usually, foreigners are charged more in India)!
+If you prefer to stay closer to Dal Lake, you'll find plenty of budget hotels to choose from along Boulevard Road, which runs along beside the lake.
+Hotel JH Bazaz and Blooming Dale Hotel Cottages offer good value for money in the Dal Gate area next to Dal Lake.
+Swiss Hotel Kashmir, located just off the Boulevard, is a popular budget choice -- and here's a pleasant surprise, foreigners pay reduced rates (usually, foreigners are charged more in India)!
 Hotel Dar-Es-Salam is a popular boutique hotel that overlooks the lake

 If you have a cell phone with a prepaid connection, your SIM card will not work as roaming has been blocked in Kashmir due to security reasons (postpaid connections are fine).
 Your hotel or houseboat may provide you with a local SIM card to use.

 If you're flying out of Srinagar airport, do get there with plenty of time to spare (at least three hours before departure), as there are lengthy and multiple security checks.
 There aren't any restrictions on cabin luggage when flying into the airport.
-However, when departing, many airlines won't allow cabin luggage except for laptops, cameras and ladies handbags.
+However, when departing, airlines often won't allow cabin luggage except for laptops, cameras and ladies handbags.

 If you go to Gulmarg, you can save yourself a lot of time and hassle by booking gondola tickets online or in advance at the Tourist Reception Center in Srinagar.
 You'll face huge lines at the gondola otherwise.
 In addition, avoid visiting Pahalgam during July as it will be extremely busy with pilgrims going on the Amarnath Yatra.